hamlet2k/ProjectsManager/README.md

 - Ensure you have Python 3.x installed, as this application is compatible with Python 3.
 - Always activate the virtual environment (`source .venv/bin/activate` on macOS/Linux or `.venv\Scripts\activate` on Windows) before running the application to ensure you are using the correct dependencies.
 - For production deployment, additional steps for server setup, environment configuration, and security considerations will be necessary.

+## GitHub Integration Defaults

+ProjectsManager can automatically create GitHub issues for tasks inside a scope.
+When GitHub integration is enabled on a scope, administrators can optionally pick a default project and milestone for the linked repository.
+New issues created from that scope will inherit the configured milestone and will be added to the selected project’s first column.
+You can also adjust a task’s milestone after linking it to GitHub; the change is pushed back to the GitHub issue.

+> **Note:** The integration fetches projects and milestones from the configured repository.
+Users must ensure their personal access token has the necessary permissions (typically `repo` and `project`) or the selectors may show a warning and defaults will not be applied.